Boeing/cartographer/README.md

   - Fast dense point matcher
   - Allows for significant deviation from local minima
   - Inclusion of 2d features (in addition to points)
+  - Match evaluation based on raytracing and hit (of all points, not just subsampled points)
+  - Match evaluation based on feature match
 - Optimise `PoseExtrapolator` for wheeled odometry rather than IMU
   - Achieve perfect maps in sim
   - Resolve issues with rotations / poor local mapping